MedTAG/medtag-core/README.md

 MedTAG: An open-source biomedical annotation tool for diagnostic reports.

-This repository contatins the full source code of MedTAG, a biomedical annotation tool for tagging biomedical concepts in clinical reports.
+This repository contains the full source code of MedTAG, a biomedical annotation tool for tagging biomedical concepts in clinical reports.

+The directory tree is organized as follows:

-The full source code of MedTAG is contained inside the *MedTAG_Dockerized* directory.
+- The *MedTAG_Dockerized* directory contains the full source code of MedTAG.
+- The *example* directory contains some instances of CSV files to work with.
+- The *templates* directory contains some instances of CSV files with only the list of columns.
+- The *img* directory contains the project images such as the screeenshots of MedTAG.

 # Requirements